ECX-Unilag/team2-week1/README.md

 # Website Summary:

 This a website for COVID-19.
+The website explains what COVID_19 is, when and where it originated.
 It shows the symptoms with illustrations.
 If you get infected there's a way to seek help by clicking on a button.
 There's also an option to subscribe to get more information about the virus.
+The website also shows the infected rate in different countries.